ipairs

 -- ipairs stops here because index 4 is nil

-Index Starting at 1
+Index starting at 1

 Lua arrays are 1-indexed. ipairs enforces this by starting at index 1 — if your table starts at index 0 or some other number, ipairs will visit nothing.
+This behavior reflects the design choice Lua made to target non-programmers, making indexing feel natural to people who count starting from one.
+Most Lua standard library functions also assume 1-based indexing.

 -- Zero-indexed table — ipairs visits nothing